Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Implementation and Experimental Evaluation

-The 10 tests from \citep[table 1]{Broom} are programs/code fragments of 30--200 LOC.
-Each test consists of a set of library functions including creation of a linked-list, insertion and deletion of an element from the list.
-As none of these steps happen inside loops, the test cases fit exactly the heuristics of Brush.
-Moreover, 8 of the tests also contain a top level test harness performing a concrete manipulation of the particular list.
-There are three type of lists: (i) simple circular doubly-linked lists, (ii) linux-lists taken from the linux kernel and (iii) intrusive lists.\footnote{Described by \citet{intrusive} and implemented in \texttt{https://github.com/robbiev/coh-linkedlist}.} The 46 tests from \texttt{broom/tests} are regression tests of Broom.
-Each one is usually up to 10 LOC and checks a functionality of a concrete type of statement.
+The ten tests from \citep[Table 1]{Broom} are program fragments of 30--200 LOC.
+Each test consists of a set of library functions, including creation of a linked-list, insertion and deletion of an element from the list.
+Moreover, 8 of the tests also contain a top-level test harness performing a concrete manipulation of the particular list.
+There are three types of lists: (i) circular doubly-linked lists, (ii) linux-lists taken from the Linux kernel, and (iii) intrusive lists.\footnote{Described by \citep{intrusive} and implemented in \url{https://github.com/robbiev/coh-linkedlist}.} The 43 tests from \texttt{broom/tests} are regression tests of Broom.
+Each one is usually up to 10 LOC and tests the analysis of a particular kind of statement.